TechnicJelle/GPUForBeginners/docs/chapter03/README.md

 [**Actions** Tab](https://github.com/libsdl-org/SDL_shadercross/actions).
 Make sure to get the latest successful build and to download the artifact for your specific platform.

+Once you have downloaded Shadercross, unpack it from the archive it came in.
-You can find the CLI tool executable in the `bin/` folder.
+You can then find the CLI tool executable in the `bin/` folder.
 If you like, you can add this folder to your PATH, so you can easily call it from anywhere.

 #### Code